 Are loans taxable?
-You’re probably wondering how a loan you’re about to take would affect your tax.
+You’re probably wondering how a loan you’re about to take would affect your taxes.
 But before attempting to understand the tax implications of a loan, answer this basic question.
 What is a loan?
 It’s a sum of money that you borrow, and are expected to repay in due course.
 So, whether it’s a personal loan or any other type of loan, you take up the responsibility to repay it.
-Therefore, although a loan appears to be an income, in reality it’s not.
-And this is the primary reason why loans per se are not taxable.
+Therefore, although a loan appears to be income, in reality it’s not.
+And this is the primary reason why loans are not taxable per se.

 But, there are exceptions to this rule.